If you recently started a blog, then you might be wondering what the most important pages are to have on your blog.

 In some cases, you may also want to create custom pages that make your blog look more professional to potential business partners.

-That being said, let’s take a look at some important page ideas that you can use on your WordPress blog.
+That being said, let’s take a look at some must-have, important pages on your website.
 You can use the quick links below to skip to a specific section:

 1. Homepage

-This may seem obvious, but the first page you must have on your WordPress blog is a homepage.
+This may seem obvious, but the first type of page you must have on your WordPress blog is a homepage.
 It’s usually where new visitors first land on your website.

 Typically, a blog’s homepage simply displays all of the blog posts in chronological order.
 This way, readers can see your most recent content right off the bat.